agrc/gis.utah.gov/about/policy/metadata/index.md

 categories: []
 ---

-By most accounts, creating metadata is right up there with organizing your garage - it can be a chore.
-But it doesn't have to be.
+By most accounts, creating metadata is right up there with organizing your garage.
+It can be a chore, but it doesn't have to be.

 At AGRC, we have decided to make the process more conversational.
 In other words, instead of looking at a long list of metadata requirements, we thought it would be easier to talk about the data.
 This is our solution to metadata procrastination.